 where $P(k)$ is the projector on the set of occupied bands at momentum $k$.
 However, due to the absence of translational invariance in the Fibonacci chain, the eigenstates cannot be labeled by momentum.
 We thus need an equivalent formulation in position space.
 Such a formulation has already been introduced for 2D systems~\cite{marzari1997, marsal2024}.
 Here, we extend this formulation to 1D quasicrystals, to be able to apply it to the Fibonacci chain:

 where $P^{(\phi)}$ is the projector on the occupied states of the phason mode $\phi$, $Q^{(\phi)} = 1-P^{(\phi)}$, and $x$ is the position operator, while $N$ is the number of sites in the chain.
-To be able to define the position operator $x$, the chain needs to have OBCs.
+To be able to define the position operator $x$, the chain needs to have OBCs, because under PBCs, the position operator cannot avoid an artificial sudden jump from $N$ to $0$ somewhere along the chain.
 Since we are interested in the properties of bulk states, and thus want to avoid that they depend on the chain termination, we use the phason-averaged quantum metric in Eq.~\eqref{eq:metricpos}.

 Equation~\eqref{eq:metricpos} gives the quantum metric a simple interpretation.
 It measures the second moment of the electron distribution in position space, {\it i.e.}~the spatial extension of the maximally localized Wannier orbitals~\cite{marzari1997}, for a given set of states.
 Indeed,